 MyMoon, Brooklyn, New York

 This Spanish restaurant, in Brooklyn, New York, offers just the hipster vibe couples look for in a neighborhood wedding venue.
-It’s housed in a restored 19th century factory with exposed brick walls and high ceilings—perfect for your vintage-inspired style.
+It’s housed in a restored 19th-century factory with exposed brick walls and high ceilings—perfect for your vintage-inspired style.
 Host your “I dos” on the deck before moving to the semi-private lounge, where 50 guests can sit comfortably for a multi-course meal.
-You can also rent the entire restaurant for larger groups up to 250.
+You can also rent the entire restaurant for larger groups of up to 250.

 Wine Cask Restaurant, Santa Barbara, California

 The gold-painted wood ceiling and Mediterranean-inspired stone courtyard of this downtown Santa Barbara restaurant is the draw for many an engaged couple.
 From its seasonal cuisine, Wine Cask offers plenty of charm for your nuptials, including placing a sweetheart table next to the historic fireplace—talk about photo ops!
 Smaller parties can also opt for a cozier experience in the wine library, which includes a bar and walls lined with bottles of wine.
 It is important to note this venue has landmarked architecture linked to Spanish colonialism.

 Park Tavern, Atlanta, Georgia